 - Two-room chambers with a prechamber typically advertise lower working temperatures, down to -110°C. The prechamber functions as an airlock, helping maintain stable super-cooled air inside the main chamber when clients enter and exit.

-- Single-room chambers usually max out at -80°C to -85°C, though some operate at around -40°C. With this design, every time you open the door, cold air escapes, which means you’ll face wait times between sessions as the unit cools back down.
+- Single-room chambers usually show -65°C to -85°C on the screen, while the actual air temperature in the chamber may be much higher than advertised.
+With this design, every time you open the door, cold air escapes, which means you’ll face wait times between sessions as the unit cools back down.
 Depending on the model’s power, the breaks may be anywhere from 5 to 15 minutes.
 A simple rule of thumb for this design – the longer the pre-cooling time, the longer the recovery breaks between sessions.

 Don’t believe everything you see